datawire/ambassador-docs/docs/emissary/1.13/topics/running/ambassador.md

 ##### Keepalive

-Sets the global keepalive settings.
-Ambassador will use for all Mappings unless overridden on a Mapping's configuration.
-No default value is provided by Ambassador.
+Sets the global keepalive settings. $productName$ will use for all Mappings unless overridden on a Mapping's configuration.
+No default value is provided by $productName$.

 More information at the [Envoy keepalive documentation](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/core/v3/address.proto.html#config-core-v3-tcpkeepalive).